Foreigner’s case set for mention in court

 BY JENNIFER KUSAPA

-THE case of a Bangladesh national accused of sexually assaulting a child under 15 years of age in 2021 will have his case mentioned at the Magistrate Court today, December 15.
+THE case of a Bangladesh national accused of sexually assaulting a child under 15 years of age in 2021 will have his case mentioned at the Magistrate Court on December 16.

 His case will be mentioned before Chief Magistrate Emma Garo.